AndrewSelviaSJSU/cmpe255-project/README.md

 Text-to-image applications present an immediate opportunity for GANs to demonstrate their value.
 Creative fields such as graphic design, architecture, and video editing are obvious candidates for early option.
 One can imagine an architect being able to ideate designs far more quickly, potentially even in real-time with their clients.
 Business models may also evolve due to this research; for instance, property owners equipped with smartphones could potentially use a generative model to independently explore renovation ideas without the direct assistance of a trained architect.

 [Various papers and projects exploring this space](https://paperswithcode.com/task/text-to-image-generation) were researched to provide a basic understanding of the state-of-the-art.
-Andrew chose to use [StackGAN-v2](https://github.com/hanzhanggit/StackGAN-v2) (based on [the StackGAN++ paper](https://arxiv.org/abs/1710.10916)) as a baseline due to its foundation on PyTorch which has seen been growing in popularity in research circles.
+Andrew chose to use [StackGAN-v2](https://github.com/hanzhanggit/StackGAN-v2) (based on [the StackGAN++ paper](https://arxiv.org/abs/1710.10916)) as a baseline due to its foundation on PyTorch which has been growing in popularity in research circles.
 Obviously, the project was not ready for use right off the shelf; specifically, it required modifications and modernization to run properly on the SJSU High Performance Computing (HPC) system.
 You can browse all the changes required to get the project working on the HPC on [the cmpe255 branch of Andrew's fork of StackGAN-v2](https://github.com/AndrewSelviaSJSU/StackGAN-v2/tree/cmpe255).
 If you would like to run StackGAN-v2 on the HPC yourself, follow [these instructions](https://github.com/AndrewSelviaSJSU/StackGAN-v2/blob/cmpe255/cmpe255.md).

 Quickly, let us establish the importance of the HPC.
 We need to store hundreds of gigabytes of image data and train multiple deep neural networks (GANs train both a generator and discriminator).
 The latter is an especially taxing task without the aid of at least one GPU.
 The HPC provides us with both the disk space and GPU nodes necessary to accomplish our research.
 More importantly, given the fact that we're students, it's free (unlike if we were forced to use an external cloud platform).
 Thus, for speed of iteration, it was critical for us to adapt our work for the SJSU HPC.